-The Scheme of Arrangement was enacted in 2012/2013.
-Although Blackpool Council is not a scheme creditor the Council will have a liability in relation to Lancashire County Council (for transferred services).
-It is not yet clear how much this liability will be.
+Following liquidation of MMI in 1992/93 there are a number of claims outstanding which may not be resolved for many years.
+"The Scheme of Arrangement" between local authorities and the administrators of MMI was invoked in 2012/2013.
+Although Blackpool Council is not a scheme creditor the Council has a liability in relation to Lancashire County Council (for transferred services).
+The total potential liability remains uncertain.